midori01/surge/README.md

-Proxy rlues for QQ & Games (CN Server)
+Proxy rlues for Tencent Games.